raghavendra-jagirdar/sales-performance-analysis/README.md

-# 📊 Sales Performance Analysis Dashboard (Power BI)
+# 📊 Sales Performance Analysis (Power BI)

-## 📊 Overview
+## 📌 Project Overview

-This project analyzes sales data to uncover insights related to revenue, profit, customer behavior, and operational performance.
+This project analyzes sales data to uncover insights related to revenue, profitability, customer behavior, and operational performance.

+## 🎯 Business Problem

+Businesses often struggle to understand which regions, products, and time periods drive revenue and profit.
+This project aims to identify sales trends, profitability issues, and areas of operational inefficiency to support better decision-making.

 ## 🛠 Tools Used